BensonRen/idlm_Ben/Tandem/README.md

 #### Stage 1 Loss:
 Prediction Loss: Normal MSE loss for evaluating the accuracy of the prediciton. **Error is measured by Mean Squred Error.**
 #### Stage 2 Loss:
-Boundary Loss: The Loss that describes our desired range of geometer parameters.
+**Boundary Loss**: The Loss that describes our desired range of geometer parameters.
 If it is out of range, punish it by this loss.

-Prediction Loss: Normal MSE loss for evaluating the accuracy of the prediciton. **Error is measured by Mean Squred Error.**
+**Prediction Loss**: Normal MSE loss for evaluating the accuracy of the prediciton.

 ## Results:
 Currently doing hyper-parameters swapping.
-Results to be continued.
+Results to be continued.......

 ## Citation of this model
 Although there has been very similar thoughts long time ago, the latest paper that I can find which used this method on inverse design:

 Liu, D., Tan, Y., Khoram, E., & Yu, Z. (2018).
 Training deep neural networks for the inverse design of nanophotonic structures.
 ACS Photonics, 5(4), 1365-1369.